cactusballs/CFG-Assignments/README.md

 I'm super excited to get started <sup>and really hope this summer is a rainy one</sup>

-Thanks for visiting, feedback is always apprecated and here's a **Top Tip** from one of our lead instructors
+Thanks for visiting, feedback is always appreciated and here's a **Top Tip** from one of our lead instructors

 > “Run the Bloody Code!" _Kenny, circa 2024_